-Investments TFI PZU is in third place on the market in terms of net assets under management.
+1. TFI PZU is in third place on the market in terms of net assets under management.
 At the end of 2018, TFI PZU's assets under management were PLN 19.8 billion, accounting for 7.7% of the assets in domestic mutual fund companies (TFIs).
 Pekao TFI is in fourth place on the market in terms of net assets under management.
 At the end of 2018, Pekao TFI's assets under management were PLN 19.4 billion, accounting for 7.6% of the assets in domestic mutual fund companies (TFIs).
-The slight decline in third party assets under management from PLN 7.3 billion at the end of 2017 to PLN 7.1 billion at the end of 2018 was primarily due to the soft market.
+2. The slight decline in third party assets under management from PLN 7.3 billion at the end of 2017 to PLN 7.1 billion at the end of 2018 was primarily due to the soft market.
+The accepts of TEI D711/s third party clients represented 4.40/, of the TEI market/s accepts at the

+- of 2017 to PLN 7.1 billion at the end of 2018 was primarily due to the soft market.
 The assets of TFI PZU's third party clients represented 4.4% of the TFI market's assets at the end of 2018 (net of privately held assets).

-TFI PZU is the market leader in the employee pension plan segment among domestic mutual fund companies.
-At the end of 2018 TFI PZU had PLN 5.3 billion in assets under management (EPP, GPP, PPO, ZPI.
-The net asset value of OFE PZU Złota Jesień at the end of 2018 was PLN 22.1 billion (including the assets acquired from OFE PEKAO), which translated into 3rd place on the market with a share of 14.1%.
+TFI PZU is the market leader in the employee pension plan segment among domestic. - TFI PZU is the market leader in the employee pension plan segment among domestic mutual fund companies.
+At the end of 2018 TFI PZU had PLN 5.3 billion in assets under management (EPP, GPP, PPO, ZPI. - 4.
+The net asset value of OFE PZU Złota Jesień at the end of 2018 was PLN 22.1 billion (including the assets acquired from OFE PEKAO), which translated into 3rd place on the market with a share of 14.1%. - 5.
 PTE PZU's net profit at the end of 2018 was PLN 70.8 million.

+Health

-Health At the end of 2018, PZU Zdrowie's revenues were PLN 575.3 million, signifying growth of 26.3% from the previous year.
-20.1% growth in gross written premium in group health insurance in comparison with 2017.
+- 1. At the end of 2018, PZU Zdrowie's revenues were PLN 575.3 million, signifying growth of 26.3% from the previous year. - 2.
+20.1% growth in gross written premium in group health insurance in comparison with 2017. - 3.
 PZU Zdrowie's acquisition of equity stakes in Centrum Św. Łukasza and Elvita's acquisition of equity stakes in Multimed in 2018.
-Additionally, PZU Zdrowie acquired equity stakes in Alergo-Med in January 2019.
-Further refining of the tool to manage the proprietary medical center network and the centers cooperating with PZU Zdrowie and manage client traffic on the medical hotline.
-Performance of work on implementing a functionality enabling online communication with Medical Hotline consultants to book medical services with an extensive network of medical centers.
+Additionally, PZU Zdrowie acquired equity stakes in Alergo-Med in January 2019. - 4.
+Further refining of the tool to manage the proprietary medical center network and the centers cooperating with PZU Zdrowie and manage client traffic on the medical hotline. - Performance of work on implementing a functionality enabling online communication with Medical Hotline consultants to book medical services with an extensive network of medical centers - 6.
 Work to implement a portal to handle occupational medicine for employers and a self-service portal for PZU's patients (mojePZU portal).

+Banking

+culture

+Cost effectiveness

-Banking The value of banking assets in the PZU Group's possession rose to PLN 264 billion at the end of 2018.
-The banking segment's contribution to the PZU Group's operating result was PLN 4,036 million at the end of 2018.
+- 1. The value of banking assets in the PZU Group's possession rose to PLN 264 billion at the end of 2018. - The banking segment's contribution to the PZU Group's operating result was PLN 4,036 million at the end of 2018. - 3.
 Work was continued to achieve income and cost synergies in the cooperation between PZU and the banks in its group (Pekao, Alior Bank).

-Cost effectiveness culture Increase of administrative expenses in the underwriting segments in Poland by PLN 5 m at the end of 2018, i.e. 0.4% y/y.
-The administrative expense ratio in PZU and PZU Życie improved 0.2 p.p. at the end of 2018 to 6.6%.
+Increase of administrative expenses in the underwriting segments in Poland by PLN 5 m at the end of 2018, i.e. 0.4% y/y.

+- 2. The administrative expense ratio in PZU and PZU Życie improved 0.2 p.p. at the end of 2018 to 6.6% - 3.
 The administrative expense ratio in the international companies improved by 0.6 p.p.
 At the end of 2018 this ratio was 9.2%.